ianbstewart/immigrant_assimilation/README.md

 - Mined audience counts for Hispanic people across languages (Spanish/Bilingual/English), age groups (young, middle-aged, old) and states, including the full Hispanic count and only Ex-pats from Mexico (src/data_processing/mine_multiple_locations.py).
 - Compared the Ex-pat estimates with ground-truth census data (src/data_processing/compare_facebook_survey_estimates.ipynb).
 - Compared the relative audience sizes of different age/language groups and found that younger Hispanic Facebook users (13-28) tended to be more bilingual and use less Spanish than older Hispanic users (28+). (src/data_processing/compare_young_old_lang_use.ipynb).
+- Using correlation in interest percentages, found that Hispanic Ex-pats from Mexico are closer to American interests than to Mexican interests (src/data_processing/compare_facebook_survey_estimates.ipynb).

 ## TODO